sambeaven/Rougelike/Rougelike/README.md

 ## Current Todos:

-- Introduce looser coupling so that we can actually unit test this mother hubbard
 - Improve map system to make it a bit easier to customize dungeons for testing
 - Agent colours (i.e. colour for hero and for monsters)
 - Implement saving/loading